-Guidelines for grant applications from the BFS-TFS project «Pure Mathematics in Norway»
+Guidelines for grant applications from the TMS-TFS project «Pure Mathematics in Norway»

 Depending on their career level, successful candidates will be invited either as Guest Professor or as Junior Guest Professor.